 We stopped for fuel in Gagarin.
 The town named after the world’s first astronaut and epitome of Soviet technology featured a makeshift fuel station covered in soot, a few izbas and a couple of cows intent on munching on the grass growing next to the only bus stop.
 Somehow it felt appropriate.

 Soon it was time to tackle Taldok pass.
 The road rose in a series of switchbacks, a Stelvio in miniature.
 Around us were small herders’ encampments, the usual affair of metal railcar, yurt and vehicle.
-Two girls howled in the light when they saw that the truck they were doing the “V” sign at hosted a bearded foreigner.
+Two girls howled in delight when they saw that the truck they were doing the “V” sign at hosted a bearded foreigner.
 Unfortunately the photo was blurry, but I didn’t have time to commiserate its failure for too long, for Murat had decided to show off.

 As the switchbacks approached he fished, seemingly out of nowhere, a Rubik’s cube and began solving it with one hand whilst the other danced between the wheel – held in place with a knee – and the gear stick.
 Doubtful are you?
 Well, here is proof.